 (August 23, 2016): During 2014, the Texas Health Human Services Commission’s (THHSC), Office of Inspector General (IG) found itself at the center of a number of controversial investigations and probes associated with its review of Medicaid dental claims.
 In response, Governor Greg Abbott appointed Stuart W. Bowen, the former Inspector General for Iraq Reconstruction to serve as the new Inspector General for the THHSC.
 A graduate of the University of the South (Sewanee), Mr. Bowen set out in 2015 to set the IG’s Office back on course.
 Characterizing 2015 as a year of “restructuring and reform,” the IG’s Office entered 2016 ready to reinstitute an aggressive review of problematic Medicaid claims.
+As Texas Medicaid dental audits move forward, you need to ensure that your practices are compliant with all applicable statutory and regulatory requirements.

-I. Implementation of a New Texas Medicaid “IG Pediatric Dentistry Action Team.”
+I. Implementation of a New Texas Medicaid “IG Pediatric Dentistry Action Team”:

 After learning from its previous missteps, the IG’s Office appears to now be taking a more systematic approach in its audit and investigation of Medicaid pediatric care cases.
 As discussed in the IG’s June 2016 Quarterly Report, the IG’s Office continues to be concerned about the pediatric sedation and anesthetization practices being used on some Medicaid patients.
 In response, the IG’s Office has established a new “Pediatric Dentistry Action Team” (PDAT).
 According to the Quarterly Report, the IG’s Office: